Choosing Your Classes

 Part-time undergraduate students:

-- The maximum is 2 classes per term or 1 credit/6 credit hours
+- The maximum is 2 courses per term or 1 credit/6 credit hours

-- You may not be able to take all of your first choice classes every semester.
-It is essential to consider alternative classes before you begin the registration process.
+- You may not be able to take all of your first choice courses every semester.
+It is essential to consider alternative courses before you begin the registration process.

-- Double-check your class times, labs and tutorials to avoid conflicts.
+- Double-check your course times, labs and tutorials to avoid conflicts.

 - Make sure to consider the amount of time it takes to walk from one classroom to the next (or one campus to another).